emmercm/igir/docs/output/tokens.md

       --output "ROMs-Sorted/{region}/"
     ```

-This might result in an output structure such as:
+This might result in an output structure similar to:

 ```text
 ROMs-Sorted/